m-j-andr/PIC-1-Demo/docs/3-Spreadsheets/3-3-hamilton.md

  - What does the pivot table suggest to you about the true authors of the "MADISON or HAMILTON" essays?
  - Imagine that you are a descendent of Hamilton and you wish to argue on his behalf.
-   What data in the pivot table should you point at vigorously?
+   What data in the pivot table that you just created should you point at vigorously?

 <br>